8 special spots in the Netherlands you may not have heard of

 8 less known places to visit in the Netherlands

-Brielle is a charming little seaside town situated about 35 km from Rotterdam.
-It’s a historic place, best known for the Capture of Brielle by the Watergeuzen (Dutch rebels) on the April 1, 1572 during the Eighty Years War, which led to the massive Dutch uprising against the Spanish.
+Brielle is a charming little seaside town situated about 35 kilometres from Rotterdam.
+It’s a historic place, best known for the Capture of Brielle by the Watergeuzen (Dutch rebels) on April 1, 1572 during the Eighty Years War, which led to the massive Dutch uprising against the Spanish.

-If you like monuments, then this place is for you.
-Brielle has the highest per capita count of monuments in the entire country and what’s brilliant about it is that most of these have managed to be maintained in their original state with over 400 of them having made it onto the National Heritage list.
+If you like monuments, then this place is for you; Brielle has the highest number of monuments per capita in the entire country.
+What’s brilliant about it is that most of the monuments have been maintained in their original state, with over 400 of them having made it onto the National Heritage list.

 To get an overview of the town’s history, it’s worth visiting the old City Hall which is now a historic museum called Den Briel, or if you know Dutch, there is a City Walking Tour app available for your smartphone.

-Like Brielle, Naarden is also a star fort with restored walls and a moat, situated just a stone-throw away from Amsterdam.
-Although it had its own municipality for most of its existence, it became part of a new one with Muiden and Bussem called Gooise Meren in 2016.
+Like Brielle, Naarden is also a star fort with restored walls and a moat, situated just a stone's throw away from Amsterdam.
+Although it had been its own municipality for most of its existence, it became part of a new one with Muiden and Bussum called Gooise Meren in 2016.

-There is a lot to see in this old town including the Nederlands Vestinmuseum (Fortress Museum), the bi-annual Naarden Photo Festival and on Good Friday the town celebrates with a performance of Bach’s St Matthew Passion in the Grote Kerk (Great Church), which dates back to the 15th century.
+There is a lot to see in the old town including the Nederlands Vestinmuseum ("Fortress Museum"), the biennial Naarden Photo Festival, and on Good Friday the town celebrates with a performance of Bach’s St. Matthew Passion in the Grote Kerk, a site which dates back to the 15th century.

 It is one of the oldest churches in the Netherlands having survived the Spanish invasion and the burning down of the town.
 The church has numerous wooden vaults that were hidden for many years until its recent restoration, which can now all be seen by the public during the numerous events that it hosts including music nights and the photo festival.